olafurg/ansible-stuff/manjaro-setup/README.md

     ./install_environment.sh

 Running the latter should suffice when scripts are updated.
+You can also run only the Ansible Playbook with:

+    ansible-playbook main.yml -K